starbeamjs/starbeam/README.md

 - `@starbeam/react`
 - `@starbeam/preact`
+- `@starbeam/ember`
 - `@starbeam/vue`
 - `@starbeam/svelte`

+The current Ember adapter is an experimental v2 addon.
+Use `fromStarbeam()` at the Ember boundary so Starbeam reads invalidate Glimmer tags.

 The current Svelte adapter is a focused Svelte 5 slice: experimental `fromStarbeam()` reads and attachment-backed element resources.
 Component